Skip to content

 urlValid [ --help ] url ...

-Checks if a URL is valid
+Checks if a URL is syntactically valid - solely a text check.

 Arguments